kurt-lo/instantmern-noodles/README.md

 # E-commerce Project made by Russel Kurt G. Nolasco

-A simple e-commerce project built with Node.js, Express, React, and Vite.
+A project built with Node.js, Express, React, and Vite.

 ## Tech Stack